-This course is designed to increase keyboard proficiency.
+Keyboarding (1 credit) This course is designed to increase keyboard proficiency.
 Students type letters, numbers and symbols using acceptable technique and without looking at the keyboard.
-Hours: self-paced.
+Students who have completed OFT 104 with a grade of "D" or better are not permitted to take this course.
+Hours: Self-paced.
 Laboratory fee: \$15.
 Usually offered in the fall and spring.